heptarch/heptarch.github.io/drafts/portfolio.md

 solid green; line-height:1.5">
 <b>Portfolio optimization.</b> <br>

-How do we measure the value of a portfolio of bets so the optimum is a spread?
+How should assess the value of a portfolio
 </div>

 ## Adding risk